LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

    directly by the user if desired.

-   If the problem is posed in explicit form, i.e. :math:`\dot{y} = f(t,y)`, then we recommend that the ERKStep timestepper module be used instead.
+   If the problem is posed in explicit form, i.e. :math:`\dot{y} = f(t,y)`, then we recommend that the ERKStep time-stepper module be used instead.